-customers") The appropriateness of the impairment allowance for loans and advances to customers requires significant judgement by management.
+The appropriateness of the impairment allowance for loans and advances to customers requires significant judgement by management.
 Measuring impairment allowance for loans and advances to customers under IFRS 9 requires an assessment of the 12-month and lifetime expected credit losses and assessment of significant increases in credit risk or whether loans and advances to customers are in default.
+As at 31 December 2020, the gross loans and advances to customers amounted to BGN 1,629,637 thousand and the related impairment allowance at that date amounted to BGN 81,971 thousand.

-The identification of significant increase in credit risk and default and the measurement of 12minth or life time expected credit loss are part of the Bank's estimation process and are, amongst others, based on credit risk models, triggers indicating significant increase in credit risk and default. the financial condition of the counterparty, the expected future cash flows or the value of collateral.
-The use of different modelling techniques, scenarios and assumptions could lead to different estimates of impairment charges on loans and advances to customers.
+The identification of significant increase in credit risk and default and the measurement of 12month or life time expected credit loss are part of the Bank's estimation process and are, amongst others, based on credit risk models, triggers indicating significant increase in credit risk and default, the financial condition of the counterparty, the expected future cash flows or the value of collateral.